 You are more likely to finish the project on time and on budget

-At the end of the day, one of the main goals of any project is to finish it on time and within budget – and a work plan provides a way for you to accomplish that goal effectively.
+At the end of the day, one of the main goals of any project is to finish it on time and within budget – and a simple work plan provides a way for you to accomplish that goal effectively in a digital format.

-By keeping all of your tasks outlined with a due date, you can stay on track and mitigate the potential for unwanted surprises.
+By keeping all of your tasks outlined with a due date, you can stay on track and mitigate the potential for unwanted surprises, all in a structured format.
 In turn, this can help to prevent unexpected costs due to missed deadlines or staffing issues.

 Using Your Work Plan Effectively